huggingface/transformers/README.md

 pip install -r ./requirements.txt
 ````

-A series of tests is included in the [`test` folder](./test) and can be run using `pytest` (install pytest if needed: `pip install pytest`).
+A series of tests is included in the [tests folder](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/tests) and can be run using `pytest` (install pytest if needed: `pip install pytest`).
 You can run the tests with the command:
 ```bash
 pytest -sv ./tests/
 ```

 ## Training on large batches: gradient accumulation, multi-GPU and distributed training

-BERT-base and BERT-large are respectively 110M and 340M parameters models and it can be difficult to fine-tune them on a single GPU with the recommended batch size for good performance (in most case a batch size of 32 is recommended).
+BERT-base and BERT-large are respectively 110M and 340M parameters models and it can be difficult to fine-tune them on a single GPU with the recommended batch size for good performance (in most case a batch size of 32).

 To help with fine-tuning these models, we have included three techniques that you can activate in the fine-tuning scripts `run_classifier.py` and `run_squad.py`: gradient-accumulation, multi-gpu and distributed training.
 For more details on how to use these techniques you can read [the tips on training large batches in PyTorch](https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255) that I published earlier this month.